getsafepay/safepay-opencart-plugin/readme.txt

 - Download and unzip the file.
 - Be sure to locate the files that correspond to the version you are using from OpenCart from the "opencart-extensions" folder.
 - Locate the file "safepay.ocmod.zip" in that folder.
+- If you are using an OpenCart version less than or equal to 2.2.0.0 go to System > Users > User groups > Select a group of users and assign access or modification permissions to "payments/safepay".
+- If you are using an OpenCart version greater than or equal to 2.3.0.2 go to System > Users > User groups > Select a user group and assign access or modification permissions to "extensions/payments/safepay".
 - Go to Extensions > Extension Installer and upload the located file: "safepay.ocmod.zip".
 - After installing the extension, go to Extension > Modifications and refresh the OpenCart cache.
 - Go to System > Users > User groups > Select a user group and assign access and modification permissions to "extensions/payments/safepay".